artyomchudakov/zip-markdown-to-html/README.md

 To view the repository on the server, click on the icon to the right of the repository

 ### Local Conversion
 The same can be done locally from your computer.
-SELECT - CONVERT & DOWNLOAD
+UPLOAD - CONVERT & DOWNLOAD